 If a Smart AutoCare warranty is a little too pricey for your budget, consider lower-cost extended warranty contracts from CARCHEX and CarShield.

-CARCHEX has extended service plans that range from basic powertrain coverage to more comprehensive warranties.
+CARCHEX has extended service plans that range from basic powertrain coverage to exclusionary bumper-to-bumper warranties.
 CARCHEX contract options include:

 - Titanium: Covers nearly all vehicle components, except for a short list of exclusions